The Extinctionist (2024)

 Directed by Adrienne Campbell-Holt

-Starring Mia Katigbak, Sarah Manton, Christian Conn
+Featuring Mia Katigbak, Sarah Manton, Christian Conn

 In Echo and Narcissus, Amanda Quaid’s newfangled take on Ovid’s Metamorphoses, a girl condemned to repeat the words spoken to her falls in love with a narcissist.
 Of course, he is all too happy to hear himself echoed.